shayanarm/scala3-memoization/readme.md

 * ```scala.collections.mutable.WeakHashMap```
 * ```scala.collections.mutable.HashMap```

 The default choice is ```WeakHashMap``` as it reduces the risk of memory leaks.
-You may however, change that by:
+You may, however, change that by:
 ```scala
 f.memoized(using scala.collections.mutable.HashMap)
 f.memoized(using scala.collections.mutable.WeakHashMap) // Already the default if unspecified